September 17, 2015 Dale Raugust will speak about "Fanning the Flames of Discontent and the Spokane Free Speech Fight".

 September 18, 2015 (Friday) Lewis & Clark's "Forgotten Trail" with Robert Heacock (Part 2) Dayton to Lewiston.

 Explore the second half of the "Forgotten Trail", Dayton to Pomeroy to Almota Summit Overview to the Snake River to Clarkston.
 Explore the incredible landscape.
 Visit more campsites, see stunning scenic overlooks.
 Eat at another lunch site.
 Read more of the journals. $83 Contact Dick Jensen at (509) 747-1335

 (Thanks to Suzanne and Tony Bamonte, for editing and finishing this important book about Spokane's history, it is a must read)

 Upper images are courtesy of the Northwest Room of the Spokane Public Library.
-The image in upper left hand side is courtesy of Robert Heacock.
+The image in upper left hand side is courtesy of Dale Raugust.
 The image to the lower left is courtesy of Tony and Suzanne Bamonte.